garykac/shinjuku/docs/build-process.md

 Temp screen images are stored in `pnp/screen`.
 Final files are placed in `pnp/shinjuku-pnp/screens.pdf` (`screens-a4.pdf` for A4 version).

-## Expansion Pack Updates
+## Variants Updates

 ### Rulebook

 Similar to the main Rulebook/Quickstart Updates:

-* Export `docs/shinjuku_ex_1.afpub` as PDF for Letter and A4
+* Export `docs/shinjuku_variants.afpub` as PDF for Letter and A4

 ## Print and Play Instruction Updates

-To update the PNP instructions, there are 2 places that need to be kept in sync:

-* The downloadable PDF
-* The online markdown file: [pnp/index.md](../pnp/index.md)

-Similar to the main Rulebook/Quickstart Updates:

-* Export `pnp/shinjuku_pnp_instr.afpub` as PDF for Letter/A4

-Except that the PDF files should be saved in `pnp/shinjuku-pnp` directory.
+PnP instructions no longer include variants.

 ### Update BGG